roniAnalytics/mkdocs-jlabs/docs/index.md

 Welcome to the official documentation for JLabs OEMS.  [jlabs.pandaterminal.com](https://jlabs.pandaterminal.com/).

+## Setting up your account

+API from external exchange(e.g. Bybit) will enable you to interact with our exchange remotely and it will provide real-time price and support direct execution of trade.

+You need to have a registered account on such external exchange in order to start using JLabs Digital OEMS.
+For the most optimised OEMS experience, we encourage you to sign up under JLabs Digital affiliation for external exchanges.

+### Bybit

+#### New Bybit Users

+If you don't have a Bybit account please create one using [bybit.com](https://partner.bybit.com/b/14402)

+#### Registered Bybit Users

+**1. Affiliate not linked to account.**

+If you have no affiliate linked to your account right now.
+You need to submit a UID Transfer request.
+Typically takes upto 24-48hrs.

+Submit your request using this link **[bybit/submit-request.com](https://www.bybit.com/en/help-center/s/webform?state=421)**.

+Request:

+I agree to add the affiliate code to my account. <br/>
+The email address or mobile number used when registering with Bybit:<br/>
+Bybit account UID: <br/>
+Affiliate code: **AID 14402**

+**2. Affiliate already linked to account.**

+You need to transfer your existing identity.
+Bybit supports only single KYC per account.
+In order to make this change faster, please follow the steps below :

+1. Create a new bybit acc using a new email with our affiliate link.
+Click here to register [bybit/submit-request.com](https://www.bybit.com/en/help-center/s/webform?state=421).
+2. Use the procedure mentioned in no current affiliation to move your KYC to it.

 ## Setting up your API

-The first thing you need to when you log into your account is adding API Keys to your account.
+The first thing you need to when you log into your JLabs account is adding API Keys to your account.
 Here's a quick step-by-step guide on how to get started with JLabs OEMS.

 We support the following exchanges as of now